SwiftKickMobile/SwiftMessages/README.md

 let view: MyCustomView = try!
 SwiftMessages.viewFromNib()
 ````

-`MessageView` provides optional block-based tap handler for the button and another for the view itself:
+`MessageView` provides an optional block-based tap handler for the button and another for the view itself:

 ````swift
 // Hide when button tapped